-My Cauliflower Chowder with Vegan Walnut Pesto is absolutely my new favorite soup for the fall.
+My Cauliflower Chowder with Vegan Walnut Pesto is absolutely my new favorite soup year round.
 It’s creamy, filling, nutty, and hearty.
 I made a huge pot the other night thinking I would freeze half of it, but the family had 2-3 bowls each, and scraped that last bowl clean.

 You can make the pesto ahead of time, and it will keep for up to 2 weeks in your fridge.
 It’s perfect because you can get another dinner out of it – a beautiful whole wheat Pesto Penne Pasta perhaps!

 My Cauliflower chowder with vegan walnut pesto recipe is oil-free, dairy-free, and one of the most healing soups ever.